Chronology of continents

-A continent is a large landmass defined by continental shelves and the cultures in the continent.
+A continent is a large geographical region defined by the continental shelves and the cultures on the continent.
 In the modern day, there are seven continents.
 However, there have been more continents throughout history.
-Vaalbara was the first continent.
+Vaalbara was the first supercontinent.
 Europe is the newest continent.
 Geologists have predicted that certain continents will appear, these being Pangaea Proxima, Novopangaea, Aurica, and Amasia.